TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="ec2resumecluster"></a>
 #### Resuming the Cluster

-When you start a cluster, it uses the existing EC2 instances associated with the cluster name and launches SnappyData processes on them.
+When you start a cluster, it uses the existing EC2 instances associated with the cluster name and launches TIBCO ComputeDB processes on them.

 ```pre
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem start cluster-name
 ```
 !!!
 Note
-	The `start` command, or `launch` command with `--resume` option, ignores the `--locators`, `--leads`, or `--stores` options and launches the SnappyData cluster on existing instances.
+	The `start` command, or `launch` command with `--resume` option, ignores the `--locators`, `--leads`, or `--stores` options and launches the TIBCO ComputeDB cluster on existing instances.
 	However, if the configuration options are provided, they are read and processed, thus overriding their values that were provided when the cluster was launched or started previously.

 <a id="ec2addservertocluster"></a>